tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 here the same shade of grey looks *lighter* on the left than on the right, despite the surroundings being relatively *lighter* on the left than on the right.
 This is exactly the opposite of what's predicted by a hardwired contrast efect in perception.

-In fact there are some even cleaner examples, in which making the background lighter, *ceteris paribus*, makes the foreground appear lighter, not darker.
-It'll take me some time to dig up those examples, I'll write about it in another post.
+(An even cleaner example would be *ceteris paribus*, i.e. where making some part of the background lighter, all else held equal, makes the foreground appear lighter.
+The above illustration implies there must exist at least one such case: imagine a third set of grey rectangles which are surrounded only by white.
+That new case must serve as a *ceteris paribus* case for at least one of the two cases above (probably both).)

 The general point is this: **There is not a stable relationship between the perceived-lightness of an object and the lightness of surrounding objects.** There isn't even an all-else-equal relationship.
 The relationship can run in either direction depending on the context.

 But that's not the last word.
-We don't have to simply memorize a list of contexts where it goes one way (contrast effect), or the other way (assimilation effect).
-Adelson (2001) shows that you can often predict when you'll observe one effect or the other: roughly, when the surrounding lightness is a positive or negative ecological cue for illumination.
-I.e., in typical circumstances, is the surrounding lightness positively or negatively associated with illumination.
-This also explains why contrast effects predominate - because in most contexts the surrounding lightness a positive cue for illumination.
+We don't have to simply memorize a list of contexts where it goes one way (called "contrast effects"), or the other way ("assimilation effects").
+Adelson (2001) shows that you can generally predict when you'll observe one effect or the other: roughly, whether or not the surrounding lightness is a positive or negative ecological cue for illumination.
+I.e., in typical circumstances, is the surrounding lightness positively or negatively associated with illumination?
+This also explains why contrast effects are observed more often than assimilation effects - because in most contexts the surrounding lightness a positive cue for illumination.

-## DIGRESSION
+## DIGRESSION 2

-This reminds me of writing out this type of list, over and over, while working on my PhD.
+I would write out lists of comparison-effect examples over and over while working on my PhD.
 My train of thought would get detached and I'd end up asking myself questions like: What are you doing sitting in this office, a continent away from your friends and a different continent away from your family?
 Why do you spend your weekends in this sad building, where people stare at the carpet when they pass each other?
 What rock did you hit in adolescence that knocked you out of orbit, and sent you here?
 Are you trying to compensate for something you didn't have?
-Trying to impress your mother?
-Trying to avenge your father?
+To impress your mother, avenge your father?
 Do these professors you work with look like the kind of man you want to be?
 Why, when you talk about your work, do the people you admire glaze over, and the people who bore you become interested?
 Do you think that giving your life to intellectual things makes you better than other people?
 Do you look down on people who don't think so clearly?
 What are you doing on a Friday night at the NBER eating a tuna subway sandwich and reading reddit?
 If it takes you 5 years to get straight one point about relative thinking -- one corner of one shelf in one cupboard -- then how long is it going to take to tidy up the whole house?
 When an undergraduate corners you, asking earnest & boring questions, doesn't it remind you of yourself?

 ![desk](https://dl.dropboxusercontent.com/u/13046545/imgs/nber_desk.jpg){: .center-image }